cdisc-org/cdisc-rules-engine/README.md

 The encoding name must be a valid Python codec name.
 Common encodings include:

 - `utf-8`, `utf-16`, `utf-32` - Unicode encodings
-- `cp1252` - Windows-1252 (commonly used for files exported from Excel)
+- `cp1252` - Windows-1252 (commonly used for files exported from Excel or SAS)
 - `latin-1` - ISO-8859-1

 If an invalid encoding is specified, CORE will display an error message with the supported encoding names.